systerel/S2OPC/README.md

 Licenses:
-- Unless specifically indicated otherwise in a file, INGOPCS files are licensed under the GNU AFFERO GPL v3 license, as can be found in: agpl-3.0.txt
+- Unless specifically indicated otherwise in a file, INGOPCS files are licensed under the GNU AFFERO GPL v3 license, as can be found in `agpl-3.0.txt`
 - OPC UA Stack code generated with the OPC foundation code generator tool (UA-ModelCompiler) is distributed under the OPC Foundation MIT License 1.00